hitherejoe/ComposeAcademy/academy/animation/tween.md

 ## Construction

-When creating a tween transition there are two properties which can be provided:
+When creating a tween transition there are three properties which can be provided:

 * **fromState** – the state that is being animated from
 * **toState** – the state that is being animated to